This is an introduction to some of the concepts that we often refer to throughout our software and documentation:

 Advertiser deposit: required upon campaign launch.
 The size of the deposit equals five times the planned daily ad spend.
 To launch their campaign, advertisers must first meet the deposit requirements corresponding with their daily campaign budget.
 Advertisers may lose their deposit in the event of a policy breach or non-payment.

 Publisher deposit: publishers are not required to submit an initial deposit.
 Instead, their earnings from minting (paid once every 14 days) serve as a collateral and may be withheld in the event of a policy breach.

-Block request deposit: To submit a block request you will need an AdHash account and AD Token deposit.
+Block request deposit: To submit a block request you will need an AdHash account and a deposit.
 If your request is approved, the ad will be permanently removed from the system and you will receive your deposit back plus an additional reward for improving the quality of ads on AdHash.
 If denied, the ad will not be blocked and your deposit will be withheld.
 This helps us prevent spam and unnecessary block requests.